unrealcv/unrealcv.github.io/_pages/model_zoo.md

 permalink: /reference/model_zoo.html
 ---
 {% assign bin = site.data.binary %}
-We provide compiled virtual scene to play with.
+We provide compiled virtual worlds to play with.
 All the digital contents belong to the original author.
+If the program crash for any reason, you can report [an issue](https://github.com/qiuwch/unrealcv/issues).
 <!-- add more formal license information -->

 <!-- The community maintained games will be hosted in the [github wiki page](http://). -->

-If the program crash for any reason, you can report [an issue](https://github.com/qiuwch/unrealcv/issues).

 Run the downloaded binary

 - In Mac: Run `[ProjectName].app`
 - In Linux: Run `./[ProjectName]/Binaries/Linux/[ProjectName]`
+- In Windows: Run `[ProjectName]/[ProjectName].exe`

 ---